Diversity and Inclusion

-Dr. Douglas Christiansen, Vice Provost for Enrollment Management and Dean of Admissions, says "We recognize that top students can be found among all racial, ethnic, and socioeconomic groups, and our recruiters work hard to identify them and to make them aware of the opportunities available to Vanderbilt students."
+Douglas Christiansen, Vice Provost for University Enrollment Affairs and Dean of Admissions and Financial Aid, says "We recognize that top students can be found among all racial, ethnic, and socioeconomic groups, and our recruiters work hard to identify them and to make them aware of the opportunities available to Vanderbilt students."

-International Student and Scholar Services fosters the education and development of non–immigrant students and scholars to enable them to achieve their academic and professional goals and objectives.
+International Student and Scholar Services fosters the education and development of non–immigrant students and scholars to enable them to achieve their academic and professional goals.
 ISSS provides advice, counseling, and advocacy regarding immigration, cross–cultural, and personal matters.

-Office of Arts and Creative Engagement coordinates performing arts opportunities for students outside the Blair School of Music, including, but not limited to, Rhythm and Roots Performance Company and the Vanderbilt Dance Program.
+Office of Arts and Campus Events coordinates performing arts opportunities for students outside the Blair School of Music, including Rhythm and Roots Performance Company, the Vanderbilt Dance Program, and many other opportunities.

 Clubs and Organizations

-Take a look at the 510+ student organizations that Vanderbilt students can join.
+Take a look at the 510+ student organizations that Vanderbilt students can join, including:

 Bishop Joseph Johnson Black Cultural Center offers symposia, lectures, musical performances, art exhibitions, publications, and a broad spectrum of activities on the African and African American experience.

-The Program in African American and Diaspora Studies (PAADS) offers an interdisciplinary, cross–cultural, and comparative study of the histories, literature, music, visual cultures, and politics of people of African descent around the world.
+Program in African American and Diaspora Studies offers an interdisciplinary, cross–cultural, and comparative study of the histories, literature, music, visual cultures, and politics of people of African descent around the world.